DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-16. Choose a second keyboard layout if you want to.
-I chose to skip.
+16. You can choose a second keyboard layout if you wish, but I decided to skip it.
     <br>
     <br>